 Did you see multiple doctors before you were diagnosed with Lyme?
 If so, what types?

-From preschool through elementary school I saw doctors regularly for severe allergic reactions, migraines, chronic digestive issues, heart palpitations, chronic strep throat, and other random infections.
-No single doctor who saw me could ever point to a cause.
-By the end of elementary school I found NAET and found temporary relief for a few years during middle school.
+From preschool through elementary school, I saw doctors regularly for severe allergic reactions, migraines, chronic digestive issues, heart palpitations, chronic strep throat, and other random infections.
+No single doctor could ever point to a cause.
+By the end of elementary school I found NAET and had temporary relief for a few years during middle school.
 In high school I was diagnosed with PCOS at age 15 when I started losing hair and having irregular periods for no apparent reason.
-I was also experiencing extreme fatigue and muscle weakness and heart palpiations, so I was referred to a hemotologist, who diagnosed me with low ferritin.
+I was also experiencing extreme fatigue, muscle weakness, and heart palpiations, so I was referred to a hemotologist, who diagnosed me with low ferritin.
 I was given iron IVs, which made me more more sick.
-I saw a gastroenterologist, who found nothing wrong with me despite having chronic digestive issues and several episodes of severe stomach pain that had me bedridden sometimes for days.
-I went to Mayo Clinic for a week as a freshman in college and they found nothing wrong with me except stomach scaring without any known cause, however, they were able to rule out PCOS and said I may have alopecia.
+I saw a gastroenterologist, who found nothing wrong with me despite having chronic digestive issues and several episodes of severe stomach pain that had me bedridden - sometimes for days.
+I went to Mayo Clinic for a week as a freshman in college and they found nothing wrong with me except stomach scarring without any known cause - however, they were able to rule out PCOS and said I may have alopecia.
 At that point I basically took a year off from seeing doctors despite one visit to a rheumatologist, who diagnosed me with fibromyalgia due to chronic/traveling body pain.
 I was fed up with false/empty diagnosis, so I ignored my health for almost a year, only becoming more sick and severely depressed.
 At that time I became fully absorbed with an eating disorder, which intensified all of my chronic symptoms and gave me new ones that allowed me to “numb” some of the pain.
 After almost failing out of school, I took a year off from college.
-After a flu vaccine my first week home, overnight I developed a lupus type of rash on my face and simultaneously became severely allergic to all of the most common food allergens (dairy, gluten, soy, corn, egg, and more).
+After a flu vaccine, my first week home, I developed a lupus type of rash on my face and simultaneously became severely allergic to all of the most common food allergens (dairy, gluten, soy, corn, egg, and more).
 Due to the significance of my depression and the fact that no doctor had been able to give me a proper diagnosis at this point, family members began to convince me that my symptoms were psychosympatic.
 I saw a psychiatrist and a learning specialist who diagnosed me with ADHD and low processing speed, so I started taking Vivance.
 The drug made my heart palpitations and dizziness worse, but gave me a false sense of energy.
 Finally, I started doing better in school and was working with a naturopath and alternative dietician who diagnosed me with leaky gut and systemic candida overgrowth (very dangerous neurotoxin in addition to Lyme).
 This was the closest I had come to actually addressing my issues.
 However, I was still very sick and changing my diet had only stabilized things slightly.
 I saw a holistic oncologist in NYC, who recognized how sick I was and gave me hope that I wasn’t just crazy.
 He started treating me with amino acid IVs to help detoxify my body and put me on dozens of supplements.
 Unfortunately, he still hadn’t thought of Lyme disease.
 A few months later I went to a cosmetic dermatologist in NYC for the mysterious face/neck rash that had only been worsening for a few months.
 (The rash had developed overnight after receiving a flu vaccine and came along with a new/increased sensitivity to almost every food).
 She ended up finding irregular thyroid antibodies and sent me to an endocrinologist, who diagnosed me with Hashimoto’s thyroiditis.
 I went back to college the next year feeling slightly better, but progressively got worse as the year went on.
-Finally, after graduating in 2015 I saw a neurologist specializing in Lyme’s disease and he diagnosed me!
+Finally, after graduating in 2015 I saw a neurologist specializing in Lyme Disease - and he diagnosed me!